 Nest Cam IQ Outdoor

-The Nest Cam IQ Outdoor is the immediate upgrade from the oriignal with the addition of smarter software and a few other changes.
+The Nest Cam IQ Outdoor is the immediate upgrade from the original with smarter software and a few other high spec changes.
 This camera is much larger than the original, around twice the size.
 This thicker and bigger build has an upgraded IP66 waterproof rating which means it will be more durable in the long run.
 It can also handle lower temperatures than the original, as low as -40 degree Fahrenheit.

 Upon installation, there is the option to hide the power cable through a plate at the back of the camera as to avoid any intruder damaging it.
 The speaker on the IQ Outdoor is 15 times more powerful than the original.
 It also has additional microphones to improve noise cancellation when using the two-way communication feature.
-The video records in 4K which is one of the only security cameras do so.
+The video records in 1080p with 4K sensors at 30 Fps.
 What gives the Nest Cam IQ its super-smart status is the facial recognition technology.
 This can identify your family and friends from unwanted intruders.
 We compare the Nest Cam vs Nest Cam IQ in more detail in another article.

 Design & Setup